beyondcomputing-org/NewRelic.HyperV/README.md

 # Org.BeyondComputing.NewRelic.HyperV
-New Relic plugin for Microsoft HyperV
+New Relic plugin for Microsoft HyperV.
+Currently monitors: CPU, memory, VM health, replication health and allows alerting based on replication issues or VM health issues.
+The plugin is a work in progress so please let me know what features are most important or if you have any issues.

 # Requirements
 1. Plugin .Net 4.5.2 or 4.6